gaiaus/2024-us-presidential-general-election/README.md

 **Campaign Spending as Revenue Lifeline**:
 * Harris campaign's $668.3M media spend through October 16 represents increasingly critical revenue for struggling networks
-* At 5.4:1 spending ratio vs Trump, Harris campaign becomes dominant advertising customer
+* Harris campaign is a dominant advertising customer
-* For networks facing revenue pressure, this creates unprecedented dependency
+* For networks facing revenue pressure, this creates substanial dependency
-* This dependency raises fundamental questions about editorial independence and coverage objectivity
+* This increasing dependency raises fundamental questions about editorial independence and coverage objectivity

 ## II.
 Analysis of Campaign Spending on “Media Buys”